Meet Our Team

 Adjunct Instructor

-Bill has over 38 years of experience in Real Estate Analysis in the private sector.
+Bill Kernitz has over 38 years of experience in Real Estate Analysis in the private sector.
 He has served in senior research positions at Macy’s and Sears and has also held positions at Management Horizons, the May Department Stores Company, and the Firestone Tire and Rubber Company.
-Bill specializes in quantitative analysis and the use of geographic information systems (GIS).
-Bill received his Master of Arts in Geography from Miami University, Oxford, OH in 1983 and his Bachelor of Arts in Geography from Wittenberg University, Springfield, OH in 1981.
+Kernitz specializes in quantitative analysis and the use of geographic information systems (GIS).
+Kernitz received his Master of Arts in Geography from Miami University, Oxford, OH in 1983 and his Bachelor of Arts in Geography from Wittenberg University, Springfield, OH in 1981.

 Headshot of Edward L. Hudson